Food & Beverage business

 • protecting food from contamination (processing, storage and transport)

-I want to operate a food van or food stall.
+I want to operate a food vehicle/trailer or food stall.
 What do I need to do?

-There are two approval requirements that apply to food stalls and food vans:
+There are two approval requirements that apply to food vehicles, trailers and stalls:

-1. Registration of the food van or stall
+1. Registration of the food vehicle, trailer or stall

-This is issued under the state Food Act 2008 to the address where the van is to be garaged.
-If this isn’t within the City then you need to contact the relevant local government.
-If it is within the City then first read the 'What applications and information do I need to submit?' dropdown section above for the general registration application information.
+Registration application: If you need to register your food vehicle, trailer or stall with the City, then first read the 'What applications and information do I need to submit?' section above for the general registration application information.

 • Confirmation from the relevant local government that you have notified them where you will be garaging your food van or storing food stall equipment if this is outside the City.